FastUMIData/FastUMI_Hardware_SDK/doc/README-ros1.md

-# ROS1 Wrapper for Xvisio Devices
+# ROS1 Wrapper for  Devices
 ## Installation Instructions

 The following instructions were verified with ROS1 noetic on **Ubutnu 20.04**.